Addressing selection bias and measurement error in COVID-19 case count data using auxiliary information: Analysis of case-count data

-where $\rho_{I_j, Y_j}$ is the data quality, $f_j$ is the sampling fraction, $D_{M_j}$ is the measurement error adjustment, and $CV(Y_j) = \sigma_{Y_j}/\bar Y_j$ is the coefficient of variation at time step $j$.
-The magnitude of the error depends on the population-level ratio $\bar Y_{t} / \bar Y_{t-1}$ so a large decrease in the prevalence rate will have a relatively small error as compared to a large increase in the prevalence rate.
-The second term represents the ``cancellation'' that the naive analyst is hoping will occur.
-The analyst's intuition only holds when the difference is equal to zero.
-This occurs at times when data quality, sampling fraction, measurement error, and prevalence are all constant across time.
+where $\rho_{I_j, Y_j}$ is the data quality, $f_j$ is the sampling fraction, $D_{M_j}$ is the measurement error adjustment, and $CV(Y_j) = \sigma_{Y_j}/ \bar Y_j$ is the coefficient of variation on day $j$.
+See Appendix~\ref{app:ratio} for the derivation.
+The error magnitude depends on the true rate $\bar Y_{t} / \bar Y_{t-1}$ so a large decrease will have a small error relative to a large increase.
+The second term represents potential \emph{cancellation} which can occur when data quality, sampling fraction, measurement error, and prevalence are constant across time.